-• Regulatory compliance risk
+Regulatory compliance risk

 As a non-bank deposit taker, NBS is subject to prudential oversight and must comply with laws and regulations relating to matters such as consumer regulatory compliance, capital adequacy, liquidity, related party exposure, conduct and governance.
+The financial regulatory environment is becoming increasingly complex, with the Financial Markets (Conduct of Institutions) Amendment Act 2022 (known as CoFI) having come into force on 31 March 2025 and the Deposit Takers Act 2023 expected to be fully implemented by July 2028, together with their associated regulations and standards.
+The obligations under CoFI include a requirement to have a fair conduct programme, and hold a licence.
+Similar to CoFI, the upcoming requirements in the Deposit Takers Act 2022 also require NBS to hold a licence.

-The financial regulatory environment is becoming increasingly complex and a number of new laws and regulations are scheduled to come into force.
-A material failure by NBS to comply with its regulatory obligations, including covenants in its Trust Deed, could result in damage to NBS' reputation, expose NBS to financial and/or other penalties, reputational loss, litigation, compensation payments, breach of its Trust Deed or revocation of licences.
+A material failure by NBS to comply with its regulatory obligations, including covenants in its Trust Deed, could result in damage to NBS' reputation, expose NBS to financial and/or other penalties, reputational loss, litigation, compensation payments, breach of its Trust Deed or revocation of licences (such as its CoFI licence).
+Revocation of a licence may affect NBS' ability to take deposits.

 Severe reputational damage and/or large financial penalties could increase withdrawal rates and decrease reinvestment rates, which could have a material and adverse effect on the financial condition of NBS, which ultimately could affect payment obligations to investors.
 There is also uncertainty as to the extent of business changes needed to comply with upcoming regulations as consultations are still taking place.